ThomasFedermeyer/AR-Stuff/README.md

    one and actualy destoy them
 3) for the ending check when the 8-ball get hit in and then check to see if all the players balls have been destoryed if not they lose
+4) create create function because the way i have it set up right now is ass and i all the walls and balls are being created septeratly

 arena improvemt